 1. In the extractor tree or test case tree, double-click the correlation extractor that you created manually.

 2. In the extractor editor (a), click Add autocorrelation pattern (b).

 3. The Autocorrelation Pattern Editor (c) will appear with the new pattern (d).
 Its properties (e) will be pre-filled with information from the extractor.

 4. The pattern properties are similar to the extractor's properties, except for the following:

 - Page: The initial value is the request path, which the extractor used to create the custom pattern.
-Wildcards can be used, for example security/*/authenticate is acceptable.
+Wildcards can be used; for example, security/*/authenticate acceptably.
 Leave blank to not restrict by page path.

 5 Click OK to save the Custom Patterns.
 Now on future recordings, the autocorrelation engine will attempt to apply this pattern to the created extractors and corresponding parameters.